audioxide/data/data/posts/20210205-articles-statsioxide-250-reviews-edition.md

 ## Nationalities

 A similar narrowness emerges when we look at where the artists we’ve reviewed are from.
 The United States and England are by far the most common nationality (in that order).
 We’ve listened to music from 15 different countries in all so far.
-The _Audioxide_ empire as it stands looks pretty good to us.
+The _Audioxide_ empire as it stands looks pretty good to us, though plenty of musical lands yet to explore.

 ![World map showing home countries of artists reviewed by Audioxide in their first 250 reviews](article-images/statsioxide-250-world-map.png)

 I suspect the bias here is linguistic rather than regional or cultural, as lyrics play an important part in how we listen.
 Still, we’ve reviewed enough instrumental albums to know this is an area we can also stand to be more adventurous in.
 One of the reasons we started reviewing albums together was to introduce each other to new music, after all.

 ## Other tidbits

 There are a few more stats worth mentioning.
 Iterations of the site come to mind.
-We’ve built two to date.
+We’ve built two so far.
 The original was [launched](/articles/welcome/) in January of 2016.
+You can still see it [here](https://old.audioxide.com/).
 A new and improved version of the site went live in November of 2020.
-It has more than 250 reviews and more than 30 articles, as well as a handful of interviews, listening parties, and other oddities.
+Its ongoing development can be followed on [GitHub](https://github.com/audioxide/).
+The site has more than 250 reviews and more than 30 articles, as well as a handful of interviews, listening parties, and other oddities.

 Bizarrely we’ve also had a fair few visitors over the years — tens of thousands, apparently.
-According to Google around 4,000 people a month find the site through search engine queries.
+According to Google around 4,000 people a month find the site through search engine queries, a number backed up by [our analytics](/privacy/).
 [One of our reviews has even turned up as a source on Wikipedia](https://en.m.wikipedia.org/wiki/Surrealistic_Pillow).
-(We had nothing to do with it, we swear.)
+We had nothing to do with it, we swear.

 ![Giant cassette of 'Can I Borrow a Feeling?' by Kirk Van Houten](article-images/statsioxide-250-can-i-borrow-a-feeling.jpg)

-What else… an American craftsman called Gerald Lauze [made a giant cassette of Kirk Van Houten’s Can I Borrow a Feeling?](https://www.instagram.com/p/BqOHtXEBj9d/) and used the track names from [our review on it](https://audioxide.com/reviews/kirk-van-houten-can-i-borrow-a-feeling/).
+What else… an American craftsman called Gerald Lauze [made a giant cassette of Kirk Van Houten’s timeless record _Can I Borrow a Feeling?_](https://www.instagram.com/p/BqOHtXEBj9d/) and used the track names from [our review on it](https://audioxide.com/reviews/kirk-van-houten-can-i-borrow-a-feeling/).
 Pretty cool.
 At over 6,000 words our longest article by far is [Charlie Clissitt’s truly epic ranking of every single Bob Dylan studio album](/articles/bob-dylan-studio-albums-ranked/).
+No doubt there are other interesting facts, but they may have to wait until our next retrospective.

 ## The numbers don’t decide

 _Audioxide_ started as a hobby and that’s what it remains.
 We do it to enrich our lives with good music and good talk.
 The stats are fun — and as we’ve seen, sometimes useful — but as much as anything else they’re an excuse to look back on all the ground we’ve covered together.
+It has been a joy.

 Who knows where we’ll each be in another five years.
 Reviewing 500 albums together seems unthinkable, but then so did 250 once upon a time.
 Let’s see where the music takes us.